1925 Tri-State tornado: Meteorological synopsis

 The extratropical cyclone that set the synoptic stage for the outbreak was centered over northwestern Montana at 7:00 a.m.
 CST (13:00 UTC) on March 17.
 Meanwhile, a diffuse area of surface low pressure was centered near Denver, Colorado, in association with a lee trough.
 Occluded fronts extended from Hudson Bay southwestward into the northern Plains states and into the lee trough.
 The synoptic cyclone moved south-southeastward across the mountain states to eastern Colorado.
 A warm front stretched along the Gulf Coast, separating warm, moist air from cool, showery weather with areas of fog that extended from Texas to the Carolinas.
 A well-mixed early-season continental tropical (cT) air mass existed over West Texas and northern New Mexico.
-To the east of this hot, dry air, buoyant maritime tropical (mT) air was advecting from the Gulf of Mexico.
+To the east, hot, dry, buoyant maritime tropical (mT) air was advecting from the Gulf of Mexico.
 Simultaneously, a mid- to upper-level shortwave trough likely approached the northwest coast of the U.S. and moved rapidly through the persistent ridge then digging southeastward across the Great Basin and central Rocky Mountains and emerging in the Plains over Colorado.
 This initiated a Colorado low cyclogenesis.